MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipal.md

     - `[Value <String>]`: Specifies the value to include in the scp (scope) claim in access tokens.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
 May not begin with ..
   - `[OwnedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owned by this service principal.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Owners <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owners of this servicePrincipal.
 The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
 Supports $expand.
-  - `[PasswordCredentials <IMicrosoftGraphPasswordCredential[]>]`: The collection of password credentials associated with the application.
+  - `[PasswordCredentials <IMicrosoftGraphPasswordCredential[]>]`: The collection of password credentials associated with the service principal.
 Not nullable.
     - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
     - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.